jbeeko/TypeUp/README.md

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching FSONParser.
 TypeUp lets you represent a wide range of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 Effectivly FSharp provides the data definition language for a simple human readable object notation.

-TypeUp is useful where typed data needs to be specified in a text file.
-For example configuration files or structured documents such as contracts or service definition documents.
+TypeUp is useful where typed data or documents need to be specified in a text file.
+For example project configuration files, blog posts, contracts and, service definition documents.

-For the FSharp developer TypeUp is very simple and direct.
+For the FSharp developer using TypeUp is very simple and direct.
 Most FSharp domain models will define a valid matching FSON dialect that can be used to specify data directly.
-There is no need to parse another representation such as JSON and then translate the JSON structure into the FSharp types.
+There is no need to parse another representation such as JSON and then translate the parsed structure into the FSharp types.

-[Here](../../examples/simple.fsx) is an example of defining a type, creating some data and parsing it.
+Here, `../../examples/simple.fsx`,  is an example of defining a type, creating some data and parsing it.

 ```
 #r @"..\build\FSONParser.dll"